tarwn/lessthandot-hugo/blogs/content/posts/2013-02-06-mongodb-creating-capped-collections.md

   - nosql

 ---
-Let&#8217;s say you have a collection and you are only interested in storing the last 50 items or so.
+Let's say you have a collection and you are only interested in storing the last 50 items or so.
 Everytime you add a new item, you want the oldest item to disappear.
 What you can do is create a capped collection.
 Here are some behaviors that capped collections have

 > Capped collections guarantee preservation of the insertion order.
 As a result, queries do not need an index to return documents in insertion order.
 Without this indexing overhead, they can support higher insertion throughput.
 >